Course Descriptions

 American Legal System - 2 Units

-American Legal Writing and American Legal System II - 2 Units
+American Legal Writing II - 1 Unit

-The goal of this course is to introduce the students to some of the skills they will need in order to execute the needs of an American client, whether they work abroad or in the U.S. The class covers the basics of American Legal Writing, including fact gathering, legal analysis, problem-solving for a client, writing objective legal memorandum and writing persuasive legal briefs.
-Students also practice oral advocacy.
-In addition, students observe a jury trial, visit San Quentin Prison, and write papers about their experiences afterwards.
-Prerequisites: (Foreign Students Only) (2 credits fall, 2 credits spring) Required for all LLM students who have not received a prior degree from an American law school.
+The goal of this course is to continue refining the skills LLM students will need in order to execute the needs of an American client, whether they work abroad or in the U.S. During the semester, the class will review the basics of objective legal writing, while focusing mainly on persuasive legal writing.
+Students will write an appellate brief and participate in oral argument.
+Prerequisite: American Legal Writing I. Required for all ICL and IPTL LLM students who have not received a prior degree from an American law school.

 Animal Law - 3 Units